plbstl/first-contribution/README.md

 | `username`    | string  | The GitHub username of the first-time contributor.                                 |
 | `comment-url` | string  | The URL of the comment posted by the action.
 This is empty if no comment was made. |

+## How It Works

+This action's logic is designed to be specific and predictable, especially in complex scenarios.

+### Responding to a Closed First Contribution

+The action can respond to both the `opened` and `closed` events of a user's first-ever contribution.
+This provides a complete feedback loop: a "welcome" message when the contribution is opened, and a "thank you" message when it is eventually closed or merged, no matter how much time has passed.

+### Stale or Abandoned First Contributions

+The action is tied to the **historically first** contribution.
+Consider this scenario:

+1. A new user opens their first PR (PR #1).
+The action welcomes them.
+1. PR #1 is abandoned and never closed.
+1. The same user later opens and merges a second PR (PR #2).

+In this case, the action will **not** post a "thank you" message when PR #2 is closed.
+The special `closed` and `merged` messages are reserved exclusively for the lifecycle of the user's _actual_ first contribution (PR #1).

 ## Examples

 - [Welcome First-Time Contributors (Issues & PRs)](#welcome-first-time-contributors-issues--prs)